SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Related Work

-Diffusion models pretrained on large-scale datasets ~\citep{latentdiffusionmodel, peebles2023scalablediffusionmodelstransformers} demonstrate impressive generative ability, but often require adaptation to new conditions or domains.
-One representative method is ControlNet~\citep{zhang2023controlNet}, which augments frozen network with trainable copy, enabling generation guided by various signals such as pose, edge or depth map.
-Another widely used strategy is LoRA~\citep{hu2021lora}, which adapts pretrained diffusion models to novel domains in a parameter-efficient manner~\citep{guo2024animatediff, shi2024dragdiffusion}.
-Recent efforts introduce auxiliary modules to incorporate additional control signals such as camera parameters~\citep{he2025cameractrl, wang2024motionctr} or user action controls~\citep{yu2025gamefactory}.
-Among these, \citep{yu2025gamefactory} introduces multi-phase adaptation pipeline, which motivates our strategy.
-While \citep{yu2025gamefactory} adapts video diffusion model to respond to interactive controls like keyboard inputs, our method instead equips text-conditioned motion diffusion model with 3D scene awareness.
+\paragraph{\textbf{Adaptation of Diffusion Models.}} Diffusion models pretrained on large-scale datasets~\cite{latentdiffusionmodel, peebles2023scalablediffusionmodelstransformers} demonstrate impressive generative ability, but often require adaptation to new conditions or domains.
+One representative method is ControlNet~\cite{zhang2023controlNet}, which augments a frozen network with a trainable copy, enabling generation guided by various signals such as pose, edge, or depth maps.
+Another widely used strategy is LoRA~\cite{hu2021lora}, which adapts pretrained diffusion models to novel domains in a parameter-efficient manner~\cite{guo2024animatediff, shi2024dragdiffusion}.
+Recent efforts introduce auxiliary modules to incorporate additional control signals such as camera parameters~\cite{he2025cameractrl, wang2024motionctr, xu2024camco, bai2025recammaster}, or user action controls~\cite{yu2025gamefactory}.
+Among these, \cite{yu2025gamefactory} introduces a multi-phase adaptation pipeline, which motivates our strategy.
+While \cite{yu2025gamefactory} adapts a video diffusion model to respond to interactive controls like keyboard inputs, our method instead equips a text-conditioned motion diffusion model with 3D scene-awareness.